Brendan Rodgers Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.34 team ERA that ranks 18th among all MLB pitching staffs.
+- The Dodgers' 4.31 team ERA ranks 17th across all league pitching staffs.

-- Dodgers pitchers combine to allow 130 home runs (1.1 per game), the 10th-fewest in baseball.
+- Dodgers pitchers combine to surrender 131 home runs (1.1 per game), the 10th-fewest in baseball.

-- In his most recent time out on Monday against the San Diego Padres, the righty threw six innings, allowing six earned runs while surrendering nine hits.
+- Urias (9-6) is going for his 10th victory when he takes the mound for the Dodgers in his 18th start of the season.
+He's put together a 4.39 ERA in 92 1/3 innings pitched, with 87 strikeouts.

+- The left-hander last appeared on Wednesday against the Arizona Diamondbacks, when he went six scoreless innings while giving up four hits.

-- The 29-year-old has amassed an ERA of 4.42, with 7.1 strikeouts per nine innings, in 18 games this season.
-Opponents have a .219 batting average against him.
+- The 27-year-old has put up a 4.39 ERA and 8.5 strikeouts per nine innings across 17 games this season, while giving up a batting average of .247 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.